mm80843/T3.5/docs/Benef/PBN__Benef_461.md

 # __Remote consultation solutions__

-## Name of the Benefit

-Facilitates remote delivery of healthcare services, from basic telephone-based consultations to more complex video-conference or app-based solutions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improves access to care, reduces the risk of infection, and maintains continuity of care for patients.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_497.md)